 (1) Subject to subsection (2), before entering upon office each commissioner must make oath before a judge that the commissioner will faithfully and impartially perform the duties of office of commissioner and will not, except in the discharge of those duties, disclose to any person any evidence or other matter brought before the Commission.

-(2) When a commissioner is appointed the Chief Commissioner or the Senior Commissioner he is not required to make again the oath referred to in subsection (1).
+(2) When a commissioner is appointed the Chief Commissioner or the Senior Commissioner the commissioner is not required to make again the oath referred to in subsection (1).

 [Section 11 amended: No. 94 of 1984 s.
 66; No. 39 of 2018 s.
-8.]
+8; No. 30 of 2021 s.
+77(13).]

 12. Commission is court of record etc.

-(1) The Commission is a court of record and shall have an official seal.
+(1) The Commission is a court of record and must have an official seal.

-(2) All courts, judges, and persons acting judicially shall take judicial notice of the seal of the Commission affixed to a document and shall presume that it has been duly so affixed.
+(2) All courts, judges, and persons acting judicially must take judicial notice of the seal of the Commission affixed to a document and must presume that it has been duly so affixed.

+[Section 12 amended: No. 30 of 2021 s.
+76(2).]

 13. Protection of commissioners and others

 Each of the following persons has the same protection and immunity as a judge has when performing functions of a judge —